qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 * Enter the range of values you want to represent on the current group: use |refresh| :sup:`Load` to fetch the min and max values of the current group or enter custom values if you want to exclude some.
-* Select the :guilabel:`Resampling method` to interpolate the values on the surrounding vertices to the faces (or from the surrounding faces to the vertices) using the :guilabel:`Neighbour average` method.
+* For 2D/3D meshes, select the :guilabel:`Resampling method` to interpolate the values on the surrounding vertices to the faces (or from the surrounding faces to the vertices) using the :guilabel:`Neighbour average` method.
 Depending on whether the dataset is defined on the vertices (respectively on the faces), QGIS defaults this setting to :guilabel:`None` (respectively :guilabel:`Neighbour average`) method in order to use values on vertices and keep the default rendering smooth.